-Join Pablo Colapinto for an in-depth discussion in this video Setting up OpenGL and CMake in Windows, part of Up and Running with OpenGL.
+Join Pablo Colapinto for an in-depth discussion in this video Setting up OpenGL and CMake in Windows, part of Learning OpenGL.

 On Windows, we're going to want to make sure we have Visual Studio installed.
 Visual Studio includes most of the tools we're going to need for this course with the exception of CMake.
 CMake, we can download from the cmake.org website.
 In the resources section, download the Win32 installer.
 Launch the executable and follow instructions to install CMake.
 With CMake installed, we want to navigate to our Visual Studio Developer tools command prompt.
 This is different than the Windows built-in command prompt, since it points to different libraries that we're going to need to use.